teknolus/rhex_edu/README.md

 2. **Running the Container:**
 - **Open the Repository:** Open the repository with VS Code by running `code /home/repos/rhex_edu` command on your terminal.
 How to know whether you are in the correct folder is VS Code will notifiy you that it detected a devcontainer configuration file and will ask you to open the repository in a container on the right below corner.
 Then proceed to the next step.
 - **For non-Nvidia GPUs:** If you don't have a Nvidia GPU or your computer has CPU embedded graphics card on your computer check **README.md** file in the **.devcontainer** directory for necessary changes.
-- **Rebuild/Reopen Container:** After cloning the repository and finishing the installation of Docker and VS Code open your VS Code and open the ***rhex_edu*** folder.
+- **Rebuild/Reopen Container:** After cloning the repository and finishing the installation of Docker and VS Code, open the ***rhex_edu*** folder.
 Then press Ctrl+Shift+P select **Rebuild/Reopen Container**.
 This will build the Docker environment that will be accessible from VS Code.
 First time building the container will take a long time however, after building once you will use Ctrl+Shift+P then **Reopen Container** to open the container since it was built previously.
-- **Checking Installation:** Try running gazebo by opening a terminal inside VS Code then typing `rviz2` in that terminal and running it, you should see the GUI open.
+- **Checking Installation:** Try running rviz2 by opening a terminal inside VS Code then typing `rviz2` in that terminal and running it, you should see the GUI open.
 3. **Install Dependencies:**
 - Run `rosdep install --from-paths src --ignore-src -r -y` command inside the VS Code terminal (same terminal that you run `rviz2` command).
 All dependencies for ROS2 packages will be installed inside the container.
 - After that run `colcon build --symlink-install` command inside **rhex_ws** folder which should only have the **src** folder in it.
 For any problems that might occur check [Troubleshooting](#troubleshooting) Section.